 Participants must be citizens and permanent residents of Spain, legal residents of Catalonia for at least the last 12 months, graduates in engineering or science from a university in Catalonia, speak and write fluently in both Catalan and Spanish, and be able to succeed in courses taught in English.

-Each fellow will pursue an M.S. thesis or Ph.D. dissertation (Ph.D. students must complete an M.S. on the way to the Ph.D.; in this case, no M.S. thesis is required, only the Ph.D. dissertion), with the primary faculty advisor from an engineering department.
+Each fellow will pursue an M.S. thesis or Ph.D. dissertation (Ph.D. students must complete an M.S. on the way to the Ph.D.; in this case, no M.S. thesis is required, only the Ph.D. dissertion), with the primary faculty advisor from an engineering or computer science department.
 Balsells fellows will receive a competitive monthly stipend, as well as payment of tuition, fees, and health insurance.

 The Balsells International Mobility Program is a unique opportunity for undergraduate students in the Catalonia region of Spain to complete their mobility projects at the University of Colorado Boulder College of Engineering and Applied Science.
 The program provides the opportunity to complete a semester research internship in a campus engineering lab. >Learn more

 It normally takes 1.5-2 years to obtain an M.S. degree with a thesis.
 A Ph.D. degree typically requires 2.5-3.5 years beyond the M.S. degree.

 The Balsells Fellowship Program at the University of Colorado is restricted to students who enroll for a graduate degree in one of the following disciplines sponsored by the College of Engineering and Applied Science: Aerospace Engineering, Architectural Engineering, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Materials Science and Engineering, Mechanical Engineering, or Telecommunications.
 However, these students may have undergraduate degrees from engineering or related disciplines, such as biotechnology, chemistry, mathematics, and physics.